Named storms are a common occurrence in the UK, especially in the winter. But how can you protect your home from the

 Homeowners should be taking action now to prepare their home for the bad weather all year through.
 Our Home Emergency Cover policy is available for just £91.25 a year – and we can’t think of many better ways to ensure your peace of mind this stormy season.

 Read on to find out how Home Emergency Cover can help you protect your home from storms today.

 Which areas of your home need protecting in stormy weather?

 Heavy rainfall can cause significant damage to your home if everything isn’t sealed up and ship-shape.
 This makes the roof a particularly important area of the home to insure, and this is where Home Emergency Cover can help.
 It provides cover for any damage you experience to your roof that’s likely to affect the inside of your home.
 This is quite possible considering the wet and windy conditions that the UK faces every winter.

 Roofs come in many types, shapes and sizes, which can cause an issue with many insurance companies.
 Flat roofs, for example, aren’t often covered by a typical buildings insurance or emergency cover product.
 In contrast, our Home Emergency Cover provides insurance for all types of roofs and materials – from thatch to thermoplastics – meaning you can rest assured that the roof over your head remains just that.

 Similar to your roof, you need to think about your windows when trying to protect your home from storms.
-Modern windows and fittings should be sound enough to handle high winds.
+Modern windows (and glass patio doors) and fittings should be sound enough to handle high winds.
 However, if yours are of an older design and were fitted a while ago then you may want to think about getting Home Emergency insurance.
 Comprimised windows cause more damage than just a small leak, and could even cause security issues.
 This is why is is very important to be covered in the event of this happening.